• Menu

 4. The Blue Lagoon

-Paradise in Iceland -- The Blue Lagoon
+Paradise in Iceland -- the Blue Lagoon

 Just 20 minutes or so from Keflavik is the infamous Blue Lagoon, a must see site whether you’re visiting Iceland for a few days, or just for a long layover.
 The Blue Lagoon is one of the Wonders of the World due to its unique color, composition, and geothermal heating.
 You can buy a day pass and hang out in the cool yet heated milky blue water, or if you don’t have enough time, you can still check it out from a distance, and at least get some great photos!